 My husband drives a Prius and he loves it.
 It gets great gas mileage and is very economical.
-It's perfect for his needs, to drive to and from work and around town.
+It's perfect for his needs—driving to and from work and around town.
 We even squeezed our whole family of five in there for a road trip recently!
-However, the only down side to having the Prius is that we did finance it, and we are still making payments.
-I'm so excited at the prospect of being able to pay this car loan down faster, though, once all my student loans are out of the way.
+However, the only downside to having the Prius is that we did finance it, and we are still making payments.
+I'm so excited at the prospect of being able to pay this car loan down faster once all my student loans are out of the way.
 It's going to be so wonderful not to have to deal with car payments anymore!

 3. Saving for Christmas

-Having to worry about where the funds is going to come from to purchase Christmas gifts is no fun, especially when you love to shop, like me, and you truly enjoy finding special gifts for everyone on your Christmas list!
-That is why I can't wait to be able to use the money I would otherwise be paying toward those pesky student loans, towards something a lot more enjoyable, a.k.a.
-Christmas gifts for all my family (and a few friends)!
-If I set aside a bit of cash aside each month until December, I will easily be able to save up a nice Christmas stash.
-This will definitely be a million times easier to do once I don't have to factor in those annoying monthly student loan amounts.
+Having to worry about where the funds are going to come from to purchase Christmas gifts is no fun, especially when you love to shop like me, and you truly enjoy finding special gifts for everyone on your Christmas list!
+That is why I can't wait to be able to use the money I would otherwise be paying toward those pesky student loans towards something a lot more enjoyable—Christmas gifts for all my family (and a few friends)!
+If I set aside a bit of cash each month until December, I will easily be able to save up a nice Christmas stash.
+This will definitely be a million times easier to do once I don't have to factor in those annoying monthly student loan payments.

-If my kids need anything, like a new pair of shorts or shoes, I won't have to stress as much, because a few monthly payments that I used to be making will now be freed up to meet those needs.
-If I want to enroll my kids in swim lessons, piano or karate, or a mommy and me class, or if I want to join MOPS for another session (which I highly recommend, by the way!), I'll be able to do those things guilt-free, because I will have a lot more extra cash to work with.
+If my kids need anything, like a new pair of shorts or shoes, I won't have to stress as much because a few monthly payments that I used to be making will now be freed up to meet those needs.
+If I want to enroll my kids in swim lessons, piano, karate, or a mommy and me class—or if I want to join MOPS for another session (which I highly recommend, by the way!)—I'll be able to do those things guilt-free because I will have a lot more extra cash to work with.

 5. Family Vacations

-There are so many places I would love to see, and also to bring my family to, that there are really too many to list here.
+There are so many places I would love to see and bring my family to that there are really too many to list here.
 Suffice it to say, spending some of those funds on family vacations seems like money well spent to me!